-My mom loved that these were’t overly sweet and that they had a subtle cinnamon flavor.
+My mom loved that these apple doughnuts were’t overly sweet and that they had a subtle cinnamon flavor.
 I kind of expected them to turn out even more cinnamony, but my parents ensured that the cinnamon flavor was perfect – not overbearing with just the right amount of pow.
 I guess it’s just me, I am known for dumping a whole bunch of cinnamon into everything I eat though… that’s my obsession I guess.
 I just love the flavor though.
 Plus I love the fact that cinnamon helps balance out blood sugar, so I don’t feel as bad eating more sweeter foods.
 You already know how big of a yogurt obsessed freak I am.
 Sadly, there is quite a bit of natural occurring sugars in yogurt.
 Sigh.

-Neither one of my parents could tell these donuts were also vegan!
+Neither one of my parents could tell these doughnuts were also vegan!
 Well, they could be vegan anyway, I made them non-vegan but they could very easily be made vegan by using dairy-free yogurt (I used regular plain nonfat yogurt… not Greek *gasp* I know, I know).
 Also, you could use plant-based protein powder such as hemp for this one.
 I used Jay Robb’s whey, so I guess these weren’t vegan at all for me, but I have baked with hemp protein powders before with similar results as whey.

 This recipe was adapted from Meatless Monday.